Cy63rPh4n70m/Graph_Matcher/README.md

 ### STAGE 3
-For each node in the **input graph**, the algorithm obtain the edge values of the input node as a list and loop through every node of the subgraph, checking if all values in the list is **contained** in the **subgraph nodes** edge values.
+For each node in the **input graph**, the algorithm obtain the edge values of the input node as a list and loops through every node of the subgraph, checking if all values in the list is **contained** in the **subgraph nodes** edge values.
 This stage filters out subgraphs that have the same node connectedness but different edge values.